roboscienceorg/book/source/Terms/ReferenceFrames.rst

 Constraints on a mechanical system are the conditions which restrict possible geometric positions or limits certain motions.
 The are written as expressions of the state variables in the system.
-It is useful to distinguish geometric and kinematic constraints.
+It is useful to distinguish geometric and :index:`kinematic constraints`.
 The term geometric is concerned only with position where kinematic also includes motion.
 We will use the term *Holonomic* instead of geometric since it is standard usage in robotics.